Kavadarci: 20th century

 During this period Kavadarci flourished, becoming a large economic, administrative and political center in the Tikveš area.

 In June 1913, the Tikveš Uprising took place against the Serbian occupational forces.
 The resistance fighters freed the majority of the Tikveš region, including the towns of Kavadarci, Negotino, Vataša, and several small villages.
 Serbian military forces killed approximately 1,200 people and burnt more than 1,000 homes.
 Most of the Turks fled to Turkey.
 Recep Vardarlı moved to Turkey and founded Tikveşli ("Came from Tikveş" in Turkish) company, which produces yogurt and ayran, in 1943.
 The firm was sold to Danone in 1998.

 From 1929 to 1941, Kavadarci was part of the Vardar Banovina of the Kingdom of Yugoslavia.
 There was strong resistance against the Serbian occupation.

 During the Second World War, after the defeat of Yugoslavia by Germany in April 1941 and before the entry of Bulgarian troops in Vardar Macedonia a local Bulgarian Action Committee was formed in Kavadarci.
 The town was under Bulgarian rule until September 1944.

 "Between 2011 and 2012, the number of cancer diagnoses in Kavadarci and the surrounding villages rose significantly, from 981 to 1,332.
 According to the local medical clinic, pediatric cancers are also on the rise."
 In 2012, "there were 17 children under the age of six diagnosed with cancer."

 Municipality of Kavadarci

 The Municipality of Kavadarci spreads from the central region of Povardarie to the highlands of Vitačevo (Витачевo) and is located next to the Crna Reka (The Black River) (Црна Река) and the River Vardar (Вардар).
 Covering a large area in the Tikveš valley with a total ground surface of 391 km2, it comprises 31 settlements, the largest of these being Vataša (Ваташа).

 Demographics

 Media

 Two TV, two radio stations and one official web site operate in Kavadarci: They are KTV 41 and TVT, Radio Galaxy FM and Radio Kavadarci FM, and www.kavadar4e.com.
 All five are privately owned.

 Politics

 Since 2017, local elections were held on 15 October 2017, on 29 October 2017, and on 17 October 2021.
-Mitko Janchev won the elections and became the new Mayor of Kavadarci.
+Mitko Janchev won the elections and became the Mayor of Kavadarci.